-Book: An Embodied Reading of The Shepherd of Hermas
+Book: An Embodied Reading of the Shepherd of Hermas

-Chapter: The Popularity of the Shepherd of Hermas
+Chapter: The Popularity of the Shepherd of Hermas in the Ancient World

 Chapter One presents the manuscript evidence for the Shepherd and shows that it was a compelling work for ancient readers, especially for the elite literary culture at Oxyrhynchus in the third and fourth centuries.
 This narrative of a man with a slavish past was a very successful literary work, an achievement that can be measured by the fact that it was produced with a frequency that rivaled or exceeded that of the Gospels.
 The ancient evidence indicates that the Shepherd was identified by ancient authors as an important catechetical work, but this alone does not account for its widespread popularity.
 We know that the Shepherd was extremely popular in regions where there was a strong elite literary culture, particularly in third- and fourth-century Oxyrhynchus in Egypt.